1.1 Who is this Contract with?

 - ask you for a security deposit;

-- install a prepayment meter (or if you have a Smart Meter, change its settings to prepayment) and move you to E.ON EnergyPlan for prepayment meters.
-This may mean you’ll need to pay in advance, and you may have to pay more for the Energy you use.
+- require you to pay for your energy in advance.
+If you have a Smart PAYG Meter, we will change it to prepayment mode and change your payment method to Smart Pay-As-You-Go; otherwise we will install a prepayment meter, change your payment method to Prepayment and, if you are on a fixed price tariff, move you to E.ON EnergyPlan which means you may have to pay more for the Energy you use.
 We will also set the amount of the charges on your meter to include an additional amount to recover any money you owe us for Energy and any charges for recovering the money you owe us – we’ll write and tell you about this;

 - require payment from any benefits you receive; and/or

-- as a last resort, disconnect your Energy supply – see section 8.
+- as a last resort, disconnect your Energy supply (see section 9).

 We inform credit rating agencies about how you manage your account.
 If you do not pay us as agreed, it may affect your credit rating.

-We will send your final bill within six weeks of us finding out that you have moved and you must pay it no more than 14 days after it was sent to you.
-We’ll use the final reading if you’ve given us one, otherwise we’ll have to rely on the new occupant’s reading.
+We will send your final bill within six weeks of moving or us finding out that you have moved and you must pay it no more than 14 days after it was sent to you.
+We’ll use the final reading if you’ve given us one, otherwise we’ll use the new occupant’s reading or our reasonable estimate.

 If you move out of a Property where Green Deal Charges are due, you will have to pay all Green Deal Charges due up until the date you move out in addition to any other charges due to that date.
 Any Green Deal Charges due after the date you move out will be charged to the new owner or tenant or, if the Property is empty, to the landlord.

-If you switch supplier we’ll take all reasonable steps to enable your switch to be completed within 21 days of receiving notification from your new supplier, which will normally be at the end of your cooling off period with them.
+If you switch supplier we’ll take all reasonable steps to enable your switch to be completed within 21 days of receiving notification from your new supplier.

 We can prevent you from switching if you owe us money.
-If you have a prepayment meter, you can switch supplier as long your debt is no more than £500 per fuel and you and your new supplier agree to your debt being switched with you.
+If your payment method is Prepayment or Smart Pay As you Go, you can switch supplier as long your debt is no more than £500 per fuel.
+Both you and your new supplier will need to agree to your debt being moved.

 Your new supplier will take over collecting any Green Deal Charges due at the Property from the time they start to supply you.

-We will send you a final bill or statement within six weeks of switching.
+We will use reasonable steps to send you a final bill or statement within six weeks of switching.

 We or the Network Operator can also disconnect your supply for safety reasons, or if we reasonably believe you have acted illegally.
-We will charge you our reasonable costs for disconnecting and reconnecting your supply - see section 2.2.
+We will charge you our reasonable costs for disconnecting and reconnecting your supply.

-If you want us to disconnect your supply temporarily (for example during building works) or if you no longer need a supply of Energy at the Property (for example where the Property is being demolished), you can go to eonenergy.com/disconnections for information, or call us on 0333 202 4544.
+You can ask us to disconnect your supply temporarily (for example during building works) or if you no longer need a supply of Energy at the Property (for example where the Property is being demolished) (go to eonenergy.com/disconnections or call 0333 202 4544).

-If we have failed to deliver the standard of service you expect from us, you can contact our Complaint Resolution Team to tell them about the problem:
+If we have failed to deliver the standard of service you expect from us, you can contact us:

 - Email via our website: eonenergy.com/contact;